 - Partnerships: partnering e-commerce stores and other marketplaces and receive a percentage from deals

-Before you start building a peer to peer lending marketplace or other types, it’s important to define clearly how the official team interact with users and improve the experience.
-During our experience of working with marketplace, we learned that this, together with a business model, is a cornerstone of the P2P business.
+Before you start building a peer to peer lending marketplace app choose or other types, it’s important to define clearly how the official team interact with users and improve the experience.
+During our experience of ecommerce marketplace development, we learned that this, together with a business model, is a cornerstone of the P2P marketplace business.

 What is peer to peer marketplace: marking an order

 - Order system: how can users leave an order?
 How is it verified and approved by the system?
 We focus on several factors.
 Firstly, the priority is making sure that a client is not a bot.
 Then, we verify the security of a payment method, network, transfer.

 - Confirm that the platform produces the right output.
 If the functionality and APIs are configured correctly, both buyer and seller should see according to changes in their profiles.